 Offline and Outlook filters and templates

-Data filters for Microsoft Office Outlook determine what data should be synchronized between the Microsoft Dynamics CRM server and CRM for Outlook.
-Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online support the ability to change the default filter using the SDK and push these changes to any or all users.
+Data filters for Office Outlook determine what data should be synchronized between the Microsoft Dataverse and Dynamics 365 for Outlook.
+Dataverse supports the ability to change the default filter using the SDK and push these changes to any or all users.

-As part of the new support for filter customization, you can write code that allows administrators to create and publish filter templates.
-This allows a Microsoft Dynamics CRM administrator to create common or desirable filters that can be published to users for synchronizing with the Microsoft Outlook Store and offline database.
+You can write code that allows administrators to create and publish filter templates.
+This allows a Dataverse administrator to create common or desirable filters that can be published to users for synchronizing with the Outlook Store and offline database.
 This also provides a way to customize the default filter template that will be applied for users who are added to the system after the templates are originally published.
 The administrator also has the ability to update or delete user filters after they are published.

 The following table lists the new query types used for filters and filter templates.